 If these were not enough perks for you the brand Storm has also just come out with what they call a Power Glove Palm Pad.
 This glove has three interchangeable pads that can be changed out quite easily.

 The goal of the glove is to decrease the distance between the hand and the ball, giving more control and power in the throws.
-By changing out the pads you are also able to change the type of support you need for different throws, it is definitely an interesting new take on bowling gloves!
+By changing out the pads, you are also able to change the type of support you need for different throws, and it is definitely an interesting new take on bowling gloves!

-So now that you know more about bowling gloves we hope you can see why they are considered a valuable piece of bowling equipment.
+So now that you know more about bowling gloves, we hope you can see why they are considered a valuable piece of bowling equipment.

-By using a bowling glove you are essentially protecting yourself while increasing your game and by switching up your bowling glove you can vary the amount of support you get as well as your bowling technique.
+By using a bowling glove, you are essentially protecting yourself while increasing your game, and by switching up your bowling glove, you can vary the amount of support you get as well as your bowling technique.